johnwbyrd/llvm-mos/llvm/docs/TableGen/index.rst

 and the
 `Clang diagnostics and attributes <http://clang.llvm.org/docs/UsersManual.html#controlling-errors-and-warnings>`_.

-Note that if you work on TableGen much, and use emacs or vim, that you can find an emacs "TableGen mode" and a vim language file in the ``llvm/utils/emacs`` and ``llvm/utils/vim`` directories of your LLVM distribution, respectively.
+TableGen's syntax has become sufficiently stable that formatters for several common editors exist in ``llvm/utils``.
+See the emacs, vim, vscode, and jedit subdirectories in your LLVM source distribution.

 .. _intro: